|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a lovely salad: bright, refreshing and with a unique mix of flavors and textures.
 Juicy, sweet-tart grapefruit is balanced by peppery arugula, creamy avocado, and crisp, aromatic fennel.
 It's great for cleansing the palate and aiding digestion alongside or after a heavier main course.
-I also love that the grapefruit juice, mixed with some olive oil, becomes the salad dressing!
+The grapefruit juice, mixed with some olive oil, becomes the salad dressing.

 - 1 small bulb of fennel (or 1/2 of a large bulb of fennel)